evrythng/evrythng-pycom/README.md

-# aevrythng-pycom-appliance-sensor
+# evrythng-pycom

-## Overview
+# Overview

-This is a project showing how to use EVRYTHNG and a FiPy Pycom IoT device as an appliance sensor detecting useful metrics about devices it is attached to (e.g., washing cycles, number of coffees, etc.).
-The device senses vibrations using an accelerometer.
-Data analysis and decision making is done in the cloud.
+This is a project showing how to use EVRYTHNG to send data from a FiPy Pycom IoT device.
+Int this example the FiPy senses vibrations using an accelerometer and send this data to EVRYTHNG where it can be analysed to detect the type of appliance it is attached to.

+# Prerequisites

 The hardware used for the prototype:
 * Main module: [FiPy](https://pycom.io/product/fipy/)